5 sustainable Maldives resorts for surfers that will blow your mind

 Sustainable surf resorts in Maldives

-By day, riders of all levels can access prime breaks by land or take a 15-minute boat ride to surf at renowned spots surrounded by vibrant coral reefs.
-The on-site surf guides know the best waves on any given day and ensure guests have an epic session.
+By day, riders of all levels can access several breaks by land or take a 15-minute boat ride to surf at some of the Maldives' best-loved surf spots.
+The on-site surf guides know the ideal place to be on any given day and do the utmost to ensure guests have an epic session.

-Back on shore, nourishing cuisine made from fresh, local ingredients replenishes surf-weary bodies while the sparkling infinity pool beckons.
-With complimentary use of snorkelling gear, stand-up paddleboards and more, there's no shortage of watersports and adventures.
+Back on shore, nourishing cuisine made from fresh, local ingredients awaits at the end of your session, together with a sparkling swimming pool.
+With complimentary use of snorkelling gear, stand-up paddleboards and more, there's no shortage of watersports and adventures on offer.

-By fostering sustainable tourism and environmental stewardship, EQ aims to protect the fragile island ecosystem in which it resides while providing a luxurious and mindful retreat dedicated to the surf lifestyle.
-The days drift by in a blissful rhythm of surf, nourishment and relaxation on this secluded slice of paradise.
+By promoting sustainable tourism and environmental stewardship, EQ aims to protect the island ecosystem in which it resides while providing a mindful retreat dedicated to the surf lifestyle.
+The days drift by in a blissful rhythm of surf, eat, sleep, repeat in this blissful corner of the Maldives.

 The Maldives has long been synonymous with luxury travel, and for good reason - this Indian Ocean paradise is home to some of the most stunning resorts in the world.
 But it's also renowned for the exceptional quality of its waves, with experienced surfers from across the globe coming to ride the rights and lefts that peel across its countless atolls and islands.